 When I was growing up in 1980s New Zealand, there was a massive ad campaign called Girls can do anything.
-The idea was to push us into the traditionally made-dominated jobs that paid better and had more status than the most popular career choice at the time (that of an air hostess- they were the most impossibly glamorous creatures ever, so I’m not that surprised).
+The idea was to push us into the traditionally made-dominated jobs that paid better and had more status than the most popular career choice at the time (which was that of an air hostess- they were the most impossibly glamorous creatures ever, so I’m not that surprised).

 As the years passed, the message became a little darker, a little transformed.
 It became one that said Girls can do everything.
-Because not only were we now meant to have the high paying job with the clout to boot, we were also expected to keep an immaculate home, have perfect children, and a perfect figure.
+Because not only were we now meant to have the high paying job with the clout to boot, we were also expected to keep an immaculate home, have the perfect children, and maintain the perfect figure.